Azure-Samples/active-directory-dotnet-windows-store/README.md

 ## How To Recreate This Sample

+First, in Visual Studio 2013 create an empty solution to host the  projects.
+Then, follow these steps to create each project.

 ### Creating the TodoListService Project

-1. In Visual Studio 2013, create an empty solution to host the two projects.
-2. In the solution, create a new ASP.Net MVC web API project called TodoListService and while creating the project, click the Change Authentication button, select Organizational Accounts, Cloud - Single Organization, enter the name of your Azure AD tenant, and set the Access Level to Single Sign On.
+1. In the solution, create a new ASP.Net MVC web API project called TodoListService and while creating the project, click the Change Authentication button, select Organizational Accounts, Cloud - Single Organization, enter the name of your Azure AD tenant, and set the Access Level to Single Sign On.
 You will be prompted to sign-in to your Azure AD tenant.
 NOTE:  You must sign-in with a user that is in the tenant; you cannot, during this step, sign-in with a Microsoft account.
-3. In the `Models` folder add a new class called `TodoItem.cs`.
+2. In the `Models` folder add a new class called `TodoItem.cs`.
 Copy the implementation of TodoItem from this sample into the class.
-4. Add a new, empty, Web API 2 controller called `TodoListController`.
+3. Add a new, empty, Web API 2 controller called `TodoListController`.
-5. Copy the implementation of the TodoListController from this sample into the controller.
+4. Copy the implementation of the TodoListController from this sample into the controller.
 Don't forget to add the `[Authorize]` attribute to the class.
-6. In `TodoListController` resolving missing references by adding `using` statements for `System.Collections.Concurrent`, `TodoListService.Models`, `System.Security.Claims`.
+5. In `TodoListController` resolving missing references by adding `using` statements for `System.Collections.Concurrent`, `TodoListService.Models`, `System.Security.Claims`.

 ### Creating the TodoListClient Project

-1. In Visual Studio 2013, create a new project for a Windows Store --> Blank App (XAML) called TodoListClient.
+1. In the solution, create a new project for a Windows Store --> Blank App (XAML) called TodoListClient.
-2. Add the pre-release Active Directory Authentication Library (ADAL) NuGet, Microsoft.IdentityModel.Clients.ActiveDirectory, version 2.5.1-alpha.
+2. Add the pre-release Active Directory Authentication Library (ADAL) NuGet, Microsoft.IdentityModel.Clients.ActiveDirectory, version 2.5.1-alpha, to the project.
 3. Open `Package.appxmanifest`, click the Capabilities tab, and enable the following four capabilities: Enterprise Authentication, Internet (Client), Private Networks (Client & Server), Shared User Certificates
 4. Copy the markup from `MainPage.xaml` in the sample project to `MainPage.xaml` in the new project.
 5. Copy the code from `MainPage.xaml.cs` in the sample project to `MainPage.xaml.cs` in the new project.